Traditional Korean Medicine in Korean Culture #1: Ondol and Samgyetang

 Links:

-1. In herbal medicine, every type of food or herb has its own property, from extremely hot to extremely cold.
-It is the basic principle that if the body status is hot, then we complement it with cold substances (herbal food), while if the body status is cold (as the insde of the body is during the summer) then we need to have hot ones. [back]
+3. In herbal medicine, every type of food or herbs has its own property, from extremely hot to extremely cold.
+It is the basic principle that if the inside of the body is hot, then we should complement it with food or herbs of cold properties, and vice versa. []

 This explanation is a little bit confusing.
 Are both 윗목 and 아랫목 hot?
 One should be hotter than the other.